williamcioffi/parsegonio/README.md

 # parsegonio
-A hack to parse the [Argos Goniometer](https://www.clsamerica.com/argos-goniometer) log data into a `prv` file readable by Argos Message Decoder / DAP Processor or WC portal.
+* A hack to parse the [Argos Goniometer](https://www.clsamerica.com/argos-goniometer) log data into a `prv` file readable by Argos Message Decoder / DAP Processor or WC portal.

-**WARNING: Very** beta!
-No error handling!
-Further testing required! **Use with extreme caution!** This is still under active dev and may change without notice or backwards compatibility.
+* **warning:** No error handling!
+Further testing required!
+Use with caution.
+This is still under active dev and may change without backwards compatibility.

-Ultimately, I hope a version of this will be included in the [sattagutils](https://github.com/williamcioffi/sattagutils) package.
+* Ultimately, I hope a version of this will be included in the [sattagutils](https://github.com/williamcioffi/sattagutils) package.

+* see below for a quick guide.

-Please report any bugs to the [issues](https://github.com/williamcioffi/parsegonio/issues) page.
+* Report any bugs to the [issues](https://github.com/williamcioffi/parsegonio/issues) page.

+* If you're interested in contributing, start take a peak at the [guidelines](CONTRIBUTING.md).

+* For now, please cite as:

+Cioffi WR (2020). parsegonio: parse Argos Goniometer log data and convert into prv.
+R code version 0.1.0. https://github.com/williamcioffi/parsegonio. (doi:TBD).

 ## Quick start